microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 };
 ```

-Finally, AppNotificationBuilder requires a new AddGroup method so that goups and their subgroups can be embeded into the final AppNotification.
+Finally, AppNotificationBuilder requires a new AddGroup method so that groups and their subgroups can be embedded into the final AppNotification.

 ```idl
 [contract(AppNotificationBuilderContract, 1)]